Mbaamir/web3-react-mui-sc/README.md

 This project is configured to run Web 3 Apps with React 18 with Typescript, MUI with a styled components engine.
 Happy Hacking!

+## Still have to update webpack.config.js as specified in configuration help

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).